-A HELOC is a useful tool for your financial life when used responsibly.
+A HELOC is a useful tool when used responsibly.
 But when a HELOC is abused, it can create a monster challenging to overcome.

 What is a HELOC?